-Contagion risks could disrupt the markets and adversely affect the Group's financial condition
+Contagion risks could disrupt the markets and adversely affect the Issuer's and the Group's financial condition

-The risk of contagion in the markets in which the Group operates and dislocations caused by the interdependency of financial markets participants and of members of currency and supranational economic associations is an on-going risk to the Group's financial condition.
-Any change in memberships of such associations or reductions in the perceived creditworthiness of one or more significant borrowers or financial institutions, could lead to market-wide liquidity problems, losses and defaults, which could adversely affect the Group's results, financial condition and future prospects.
+The risk of contagion in the markets in which the Issuer and the Group operate and dislocations caused by the interdependency of financial markets' participants and of members of currency and supranational economic associations is an on-going risk to the Issuer's and the Group's financial condition.
+Any change in membership of such associations or reductions in the perceived creditworthiness of one or more significant borrower or financial institution could lead to market-wide liquidity problems, losses and defaults, which could adversely affect the Issuer's and the Group's results, financial condition and future prospects.